How to Request and Receive Academic Accommodations

 Academic Testing Services

-Academic Testing Services at Texas Tech works to ensure that appropriate testing accommodations are provided for students who are eligible for services.
+Academic Testing Services (ATS) at Texas Tech works to ensure that appropriate testing accommodations are provided for students who are eligible for services.
 Specific information regarding ATS policies and procedures is provided to students during their initial intake meeting.
 While SDS and ATS work together closely, it is the student's responsibility to ensure that they have followed all applicable policies and procedures and met all stated ATS deadlines.

 Sign Language Interpreters and CART Services

-Student Disability Services offers sign language interpreter and Remote CART services for academic purposes to qualified students registered with the department.
+Student Disability Services offers sign language interpreter and Remote CART (real-time captioning) services for academic purposes to qualified students registered with the department.
 Students must apply for services, be accepted, and complete an intake prior to receiving services.